PratikNichite/TCC-Stat/README.md

 ## Purpose

 The main objective of this case study is to analyze the factors influencing customer churn and build predictive models to forecast future churn behavior.

-## Getting Started

-To run the analysis, make sure you have the necessary dependencies installed.
-You can install them using: